 We hope to inspire people from all walks of life, as well as provide an opportunity for filmmakers and athletes to connect with local audiences and visitors drawn to an area that’s a tourist destination in its own right.

-Submissions in any language other than Spanish must be subtitled or dubbed.
+3- Submissions in any language other than Spanish must be subtitled or dubbed.

-The BRFF is hereby granted the right to utilize an excerpt of 2 minutes from any film submitted and accepted for exhibition at the Festival for promotional purposes.
-The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
-The undersigned shall indemnify and hold harmless The Buenos Aires Running Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of the videos entered.
+10- The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, in all venues (online included) and dates yet to be designated for the BARunFF screening, fixed or itinerant, throughout the 2021 season which can extend up to 6 months from the start date of the festival, and understands and accepts these requirements and regulations.
+The undersigned shall indemnify and hold harmless the Buenos Aires Running Film Festival (BARunFF) from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of the videos entered.

-The Buenos Aires Running Film Festival retains the power to decide on all matters not specifically dealt with in these regulations.
+12- The BARunFF retains the power to decide on all matters not specifically dealt with in these regulations.